 This may seem like a no brainer, but if your mattress isn’t comfortable, it could negatively influence your night’s sleep.
 Choosing the most comfortable mattress for your needs is arguably the most critical factor in getting a good night’s rest.
 If your bed isn’t compatible with your sleeping position or is causing aches and pains, it likely doesn’t matter what else you do to improve your sleep, as that’ll always cause you discomfort.

-If you’re suspecting you may need to upgrade your mattress, the first thing you should do is invest in a new bed that can promote healthy sleep.
+If you’re suspecting you may need to upgrade your mattress, the first thing we recommend is investing some time into searching for the best mattress that can promote healthy sleep.

 12. Practice Relaxation Techniques